View Cancer Clinical Trials

 - Is the subject taking more than 8 mg of dexamethasone per day?

-- Would injection of one rim of the tumor require violation of the ventricular system?
+- For Cohort 8 only, would injection of the tumor require violation of the ventricular system?

 - Does the subject have, or has the subject had, within the past 4 weeks any infection requiring antibiotic, antifungal or antiviral therapy?

-- Does the subject have any bleeding diathesis, or must the subject take any anticoagulants, or antiplatelet agents, including NSAIDs that cannot be stopped for surgery?
+- For Cohort 8 only, does the subject have any bleeding diathesis, or must the subject take any anticoagulants, or antiplatelet agents, including NSAIDs that cannot be stopped for surgery?

 - Does the subject have a history of allergy or intolerance to flucytosine?